BruceEckel/functional_error_handling/Slides.md

 **`comprehension1.py`**

 ---
-### The Functional Solution
+### The Functional Approach

 - Stop using exceptions
-- Return a “package” containing the answer + potential error
+- Return a “package” combining the answer + potential error
 - *Type union* creates a nameless return package:

 **`comprehension2.py`**